-Why the role of barristers is important to everyone
+Why the role of barristers is important

 Even if you never have reason to use the legal services provided by a barrister, they have a vital role in the justice system in England and Wales.

 As the regulator of barristers, it is our job to make sure that this is the case.
-We do this by constantly reviewing the rules for barristers and by taking action against any barristers who are found to have broken them.
+We do this by constantly reviewing the rules for barristers and by taking action against any barristers who are thought to have broken them.

 On this website, we have lots of information about what to expect from barristers.